Medically reviewed by Drugs.com. Last updated on Nov 1, 2019.

 Warnings and Precautions

-Fatalities associated with the administration of sulfonamides have occurred due to adverse reactions including Stevens-Johnson syndrome, toxic epidermal necrolysis, fulminant hepatic necrosis, agranulocytosis, aplastic anemia and other blood dyscrasias.
+Fatalities associated with the administration of sulfonamides have occurred because of adverse reactions including Stevens-Johnson syndrome, toxic epidermal necrolysis, fulminant hepatic necrosis, agranulocytosis, aplastic anemia and other blood dyscrasias.
 Pulmonary involvement can occur in isolation or as part of a systemic reaction.

 The following serious adverse reactions are described elsewhere in labeling:

-- Hypersensitivity / Anaphylaxis / Idiosyncratic reactions [see Warnings and Precautions (5.1)]
+- Hypersensitivity and Other Life-Threatening Reactions [see Warnings and Precautions (5.1)]

 - Hypokalemia [see Warnings and Precautions (5.3)]